Combined Action Program: Initial motivation and organization

-Opinions differ about exactly how and where Combined Action originated, but it seems to have started in August 1965 as a unit drawn from 3rd Battalion, 4th Marines, under LtCol William W. Taylor in the Phu Bai(3/4) area.
+Opinions differ about exactly how and where Combined Action originated, but it seems to have started in August 1965 as a unit drawn from 3rd Battalion, 4th Marines, under William W. Taylor in the Phu Bai(3/4) area.
 3/4's TAOR included six villages and an airfield in a ten square mile area.
 The unit was overextended, and Taylor's executive officer, suggested that they incorporate local militia units into 3/4's operations.
 Taylor sent the plan to COL E. B. Wheeler, Commanding Officer (CO) of the 4th Marine Regiment, who forwarded it to the III Marine Amphibious Force (IIIMAF) and Fleet Marine Forces Pacific (FMFPAC).
 Major General Lew Walt and Lieutenant General Victor Krulak, both of whom had fought in the Banana War, saw the potential value and agreed to the proposal.
 GEN Nguyễn Văn Chuân, the local Army of the Republic of Vietnam (ARVN) CO, gave Walt control of the Vietnamese platoons near Phu Bai.

 Taylor integrated four squads with the local PF units in August 1965.
 1stLt Paul Ek was designated as unit commander.
 (Ek had some training in Vietnamese and counterinsurgency operations.)
 The Marines were handpicked volunteers from 3/4, carefully screened by the executive officer, Maj Zimmerman.

 "Zimmerman drew upon his knowledge of the British Army's experiences in 19th Century India.
 While studying British procedures of that era, Zimmerman had developed an appreciation for the British propensity towards "Brigading."
 He knew that by combining a British unit with one or more native units, the British were not only able to increase the size of their army for a comparatively small investment of British troops, but also succeeded in increasing the quality of the native units.
 This was in Zimmerman's mind when he developed the plan that called for combining a U.S. Marine rifle squad with a PF platoon to form an integrated self-defense force that was able to protect the village from low level Viet Cong threats.
 The combining of the Marines and the PFs was seen as optimal since both brought unique qualities to the union.
 The PFs, a poorly trained and often neglected home guard, brought knowledge of people and terrain.
 They also brought the emotional benefits associated with defending their homes.
 The Marines brought the benefits of highly trained, well led, aggressive combat troops."